codeceptjs/CodeceptJS/docs/typescript.md

 ![Auto Complete](/img/Auto_comlete.gif)

-- Quick info about members - show info about each of your steps right in your tests.
+- To show additional information for a step in a test.
 Example:

 ![Quick Info](/img/Quick_info.gif)